mcmah309/rust/book/src/libs/iter/iter.md

 ***
 A Rust `Iterator` is analogous to the union of a Dart `Iterable` and `Iterator`.
-Since Dart already has an `Iterator` class, to avoid confusion, the Dart implementation of the Rust iterator is `Iter`. `Iter` makes working with collections of `rust_core` types and regular Dart types a breeze. e.g.
+Since Dart already has an `Iterator` class, to avoid confusion, the Dart implementation of the Rust iterator is `Iter`. `Iter` makes working with collections of `rust` types and regular Dart types a breeze. e.g.

 ```dart
 List<int> list = [1, 2, 3, 4, 5];